shubh-20-am/HR_Analysis/README.md

 3. Research and Development department has seen most number of attritions.
 4. Most of the employees leaving the company are from the age group 26-35.

-### Recommendations

-Based on the analysis, following actions are recommended :

-- Implement a dynamic pricing or weekday/weekend pricing.
-- Focus on increasing their rating as it is directly proportional to occupancy.
-- Invest in marketing and promotions during peak seasons to maximise revenue.